janko/rodauth-rails/README.md

 #### Custom account model

-The `#rails_account` method will try to infer the account model class from the configured table name.
-For example, if you have `accounts_table :users` set in your Rodauth configuration, it will automatically assume the model class of `User`.
+The `#rails_account` method will try to infer the account model class from the configured accounts table name.
 However, if the model class cannot be inferred from the table name, you can configure it manually:

 ```rb
 # app/misc/rodauth_main.rb